os-lecture/2023S-os-lectures/lec7/p4-labs.md

 }
 </style>

-#### Linking and LoadiProcess Resource Recycle Mechanismng Support for Applications
+#### Process Resource Reclaiming Mechanism

 Waiting for child process to exit `sys_waitpid`

-- returns -1 IF there is no child process with process ID pid (pid==-1 or > 0)
+- returns -1, if there is no child process (pid==-1 or > 0)
-- When there is a zombie child process whose process ID is pid, the child process is recycled normally, the child process pid is returned, and the exit code parameter is updated to exit_code
+- When there is a zombie child process whose process ID is pid, the child process is reclaimed normally, the child process’s pid is returned, and the exit code  is updated to exit_code
 - returns -2 if  the child process has not exited .
 After the user library sees that it is -2, it further calls the sys_yield system call to make the parent process enter the waiting state
 - Before returning, release the TCB  of the child process